 I will divide the costs into upfront costs and recurring costs; the upfront costs are the costs that only have to be paid once while recurring costs will have to be paid every month.
 This divide makes it easier to see what the long-term costs will be.
 Now, let’s get into it!

 - 1 Upfront costs of getting a pet rat

 - 2 Monthly costs of owning a rat

-- 3 Conclusion – How much is a pet rat?
+- 3 Conclusion – How much does a pet rat cost?